-As part of the transfer process, the GHAD plans to contract with Darwin Myers Associates to provide for third party review of the GHAD-maintained improvements prior to transfer.
+As part of the ongoing transfer process, the GHAD has contracted with Darwin Myers of Darwin Myers Associates to provide for third-party review of the GHAD-maintained improvements prior to transfer.
+We have provided a budget estimate for the ongoing transfer process during the 2017/18 fiscal year.